-It is agreed that editorial employees may, at their request, and with the company's approval, move to a flexible shift consisting of four nine hour days or five 7.5-hour days at the proportionate pay.
-The employee may also, with one month's notice, move back to a five-day week at any time.
+It is agreed that editorial employees may, at their request, and with the Company's approval, move to a flexible shift consisting of four (4) nine (9) hour days or five (5) seven and one half (7.5) hour days at the proportionate pay.
+The employee may also, with one (1) month's notice, move back to a five (5) day week at any time.
 A request for flextime will not be unreasonably denied.

-LETTER OF AGREEMENT NO. 6 Re: SALES POLICIES AND PROCEDURES
+SALES POLICIES AND PROCEDURES

-i.
-A committee will be formed of the following people: regional classified manager, classified sales supervisor, display sales managers, one classified sales representative, one display account executive, classified shop steward, display shop steward and the chief shop steward (or one officer of the Union).
-The parties further agree that there shall be equal companyunion representation on this committee.
+- i.
+A committee will be formed of the following people: - regional classified manager, classified sales supervisor, display sales managers, one classified sales representative, one display account executive, classified shop steward, display shop steward and the chief shop steward (or one officer of the Union).
+The parties further agree that there shall be equal Company-Union representation on this committee. - ii.

-- ii.
 The committee shall report to the Publishers, but only such matters as they are deadlocked in resolving as a committee. - iii.
 The manual shall be used on an on-going basis as the reference for adjudicating sales issues or conflicts, and also as a training manual for new salespeople. - iv.
 The committee shall continue to meet semi-annually in an effort to refine and modify policies and procedures so to appropriately reflect current conditions.
 Any such modifications shall be forwarded to the existing manuals and communicated to the affected employees on an immediate basis. - v.
 Topics to be included for discussion shall include but not be limited to house accounts, responsibility for errors, accounts handled by sales managers, conditions under which an account executive may be removed from an account, overlapping territories, shared accounts between classified and display, and similar issues.